niumainframe/webjcl/README.md

 ![WebJCL Screenshot](http://niumainframe.github.io/webjcl/images/webjcl-screenshot.png)

-WebJCL is a web-based development environment for programming with IBM Mainframe.
+WebJCL is a web-based development environment for programming with IBM mainframe.
 It allows students to code and execute IBM assembler completely through the web-browser.
 This was developed during an independent study between students at Northern Illinois University.
 The server-side source code is currently written in node.js.

 Features